Oct 14, 2025

 Visit A Coruña in a day

-Mirror of the Atlantic sun thanks to its galleries, gateway to Santiago de Compostela, bearer of a history of over two thousand years, the city of A Coruña (La Corogne) is a true gem to explore.
+Mirror of the Atlantic sun thanks to its galleries, the city of A Coroña (La Corogne) is a real jewel to explore.

-Discover the little places of La Corogne in one day!
+Discover the best places in La Coruña in a day!

-Mirror of the Atlantic sun thanks to its galleries, gateway to Santiago de Compostela, bearer of a history of over two thousand years, the city of A Coruña (La Corogne) is a true gem to explore.
+Sun mirror of the Atlantic thanks to its galleries, entry point of Santiago de Compostela and bearer of a history of more than two thousand years, the city of A Coruña (La Corogne) is a real gem to explore.

-Here is what we recommend doing there in one day:
+Here is what we recommend you do in one day:

-Seaside Walk: The Paseo Marítimo in La Coruña, 13 km long, offers you the opportunity for a long walk to discover the different architectures that have settled in the city over time.
-Be sure not to miss passing in front of the "galleries"—these building facades, designed in the 19th century.
-They have given the city many nicknames and function like natural solar greenhouses that capture heat during the day.
+The Paseo Marítimo de La Coruña, stretching 13km, offers you the possibility of a long walk to discover the different architectures that have established themselves in the city over time.
+Don't miss passing by the "galleries", these building facades, designed in the 19th century.
+They have given the city many nicknames and function as natural solar greenhouses that capture heat during the day.

-Hercules Tower: The Tower of Hercules is the only Roman lighthouse and the oldest functioning lighthouse in the world.
-Legend has it that the mythical hero Hercules, arriving here by boat, buried the head of a giant he had defeated in battle.
-It has been a UNESCO World Heritage site since June 27, 2009.
+The Tower of Hercules is the only Roman lighthouse and the oldest functioning lighthouse in the world.
+The legend says that the mythical hero Hercules, who arrived here by boat, buried the head of a giant he had defeated in battle.
+It has been listed as a UNESCO World Heritage Site since June 27, 2009.

 Admission is free on Mondays, but a ticket is still required.